 Only funds raised for cryptocurrency wallet they are secured with a 256-bit private key, i.e. proof of ownership and the right to dispose of the account.

 It is estimated that break such a private keythe fastest computer on Earth I would have to go calculate several million years.

 As you can see, here there are no intermediaries, trust authorities, supervisors.
 Nobody will be wrong when entering or verifying data that is entered.
 Nobody can fool anyone.
 The network operates on a client-customer basis.
 A central, broker is not needed.
 Customers trust each other, as all operations are confirmed by cryptographic algorithms - using access keys that match the cipher.

 Blockchain is a fully public register.
-Each participant of the network can see information about all entries.
+Each network participant can see information about all entries.

 Thanks to the application cryptographyblockchain is immune to cyber attacks.